 - Eat fresh fruits, vegetables, fish, and olive oil.

 - Limit the amount of alcohol you drink.
 If you do drink, limiting it to 1 drink a day can help.

 - Avoid chemicals that are linked to cancer.
 Some chemicals and harmful things around you in your daily life can affect your breasts.
 This includes some foods, makeup, plastics, and household products.
 Ask your doctor or nurse for more information.

 It’s also important to talk to your doctor or nurse about breast cancer screenings.
 Though breast screenings can’t prevent cancer, they can help to find cancer earlier, when it’s easier to treat.

 How often should I get a breast cancer screening?

 Getting regular breast cancer screenings is one of the most important things you can do to keep your breasts healthy.
 It’s important to follow your doctor or nurse’s recommendations for how often you should get a breast health check up.

-Get to know what your breasts feel like and let your doctor or nurse know if you find a lump or notice any other changes.
+- Get to know what your breasts feel like and let your doctor or nurse know if you find a lump or notice any other changes.
+You don’t have to do monthly self-exams.
+Knowing what’s normal for you, and noticing any changes, is all you need to do.

-If you’ve had breast or ovarian cancer or have a relative who’s had it, you might be at a higher risk.
-Talk to your doctor to find out how often you should have breast exams and mammograms.
-They may also recommend you get genetic counseling, which means meeting with someone who has special training to figure out your risk of getting breast cancer.
+Your nurse or doctor may also recommend you get genetic counseling if you’re at higher risk due to your family history, which means meeting with someone who has special training to figure out your risk of getting breast cancer.